eviltester/thingifier/challenger/src/main/resources/content/practice-sites.md

 title: API Testing Practice Sites
 seo_title: API Testing Practice Sites | API Challenges Guide
 description: A list of the best API Practice sites and applications to improve your Testing and Automating.
+seo_description: Discover API practice sites with realistic scenarios and endpoint variety so you can choose better targets and improve testing skills faster.
 showads: true
 ---